 As Indonesian Visual Artist, Syntha graduated from Trisakti University with a Bachelor degree in Art.
 Later she worked as a Graphic Designer in a publishing company for one year before she continued her study in Hogeschool voor de Kunsten [School of the Arts] Utrecht, The Netherlands majoring Editorial Design.
 After completing her Master degree in Art, Syntha went back to work as a Graphic Designer and an Art Director in a Publishing and a Graphic house before she spins her career path and spent several years teaching Visual Art in International Schools.

-Her passion in sharing her knowledge has made her realized that education in art and through art can be a narrative to reach out others.
-This was one of the starting point where she started to teach art education theories and practices to younger pupils and teach the use of art to educate others to her older pupils.
+Her passion in sharing her knowledge has made her realize that education in art and through art can be a narrative to reach out to others.
 Her teaching experiences have allowed her to work with students from a variety of backgrounds.
 During her formal teaching years, she has instructed a multicultural group of junior and senior school students, with the International Baccalaureate curriculum.
 As a result of her time spent in the art classroom, she has developed effective teaching techniques and honed her instructional methods, both of which have allowed her to connect with different types of learners.

 Her desire is not only to reduce stigmas and assumptions that surround minorities but also to communicate stories that have never been heard through artistic narrative.